-- Fix the Trim to the Wall as follows: Using a hammer and nails, secure the trim to the wall.
+- Fix the trim to the wall as follows: Using a hammer and nails, secure the trim to the wall.
 Work your way up the wall from one end to the other.
 Check to see that the trim is flush with the floor and wall.
-Attach the trim to the wall with adhesive if it is made of MDF or PVC.
+Finally attach the trim to the wall with adhesive if it is made of MDF or PVC.

 - Repair Cracks and Gaps: Caulk or wood filler can be used to close any gaps or holes after the trim has been installed.
 After applying the caulk or wood filler with a caulking gun, smooth it out with a putty knife.
 Allow the wood filler or caulk to completely dry.